leanprover-community/mathlib3/.github/PULL_REQUEST_TEMPLATE.md

 using the following format:
 - [ ] depends on: #abc [optional extra text]
 - [ ] depends on: #xyz [optional extra text]

+To indicate co-authors, include lines at the bottom of the commit message using the format:

+Co-authored-by: Author Name <author@email.com>
 -->

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)